joelbygger/cmake_proj/README.md

 # Day1

-Currently has issues building with Clang.
-More info in CMakeLists.txt This also results in target day1_clang_tidy doesn't work.
+Currently has issues building \<filesystem\> with Clang.
+More info in the targets CMakeLists.txt.
+This also results in target day1_clang_tidy doesn't work.